judesingleton/judesingleton.github.io/_projects/machphonics.md

 style: switching between AAE, Haitian and Jamaican Creoles, Spanish, and French, Mach's raps are characterized by multilingual code-switching practices.
-While the use of multiple languages in HH is not new (Mitchell, 2001; Pennycook, 2006, 2007), Mach-Hommy's music provides a rich locus within which to examine the following questions: to what extent to do the code-switching practices in HH align with understandings of conversational code-switching data and how might we see HH's artistic code-switches as theoretically similar to conversational code-switching?; and, how is identity, especially a multilingual one, indexed by the use of these codes?
-By transcribing, translating, and coding 59 songs from Mach-Hommy’s ‘Haitian Pentalogy’ album cycle, I discuss how Mach-Hommy establishes a theoretical through-line between HH’s artistic code-switches and conversational switches.
-As well, I argue that Mach-Hommy uses codeswitches to not only localize himself as Haitian and (African) American, but also to respond to a global ‘transidiomatic imperative’ to be competent in multiple communicative codes.
+While the use of multiple languages in HH is not new (Mitchell, 2001; Pennycook, 2006, 2007), Mach-Hommy's music provides a rich locus within which to examine the following questions: **to what extent to do the code-switching practices in HH align with understandings of conversational code-switching data and how might we see HH's artistic code-switches as theoretically similar to conversational code-switching?**; and, **how is identity, especially a multilingual one, indexed by the use of these codes?** By transcribing, translating, and coding 59 songs from Mach-Hommy’s ‘Haitian Pentalogy’ album cycle, I discuss how Mach-Hommy establishes a theoretical through-line between HH’s artistic code-switches and conversational switches.
+As well, I argue that Mach-Hommy uses codeswitches to not only localize himself as Haitian and (African) American, but also to respond to a global **‘transidiomatic imperative’** to be competent in multiple communicative codes.
 As a consequence of meeting this imperative, Mach-Hommy challenges sociolinguistics’ assumptions about authenticity as a salient dimension of discourse – that is, his use of codes associated with communities to whom he makes no claim of belonging suggests a